 What Is a Scrum Master?

-Without a scrum master promoting and supporting the process, who can help team members understand the theory, practice, rules and values of Scrum, the project can flounder and fail.
+Without a scrum master promoting and supporting the process and helping product owners and team members understand the theory, practice, rules and values of scrum, the project can flounder and fail.

 What Does a Scrum Master Do?